All Episodes

 We want every American to have their shot at the American dream.

-Uh same thing with repatriation.
+Same thing with repatriation.

-That means corporations will spend money on on factories, manufacturing centers to help get people back to work.
+That means corporations will spend money on factories, manufacturing centers to help get people back to work.

 That's all we want.